All Episodes

 That's all these guys do is debate.

-Well, I I'm I I'm not good at it.
+Well, I'm not good at it.

-I don't debate anybody there in anybody else's opinion that matters in mine.
+They're in anybody else's opinion that matters in mine.

-So he set up expectations that maybe he's not going to do well in this kind of format, because this kind of format requires deference to the others.
+So he set up expectations that maybe he's not going to do well in this kind of format because this kind of format requires deference to the others.

 This kind of format, actually a better word, it's formula.

-This kind of formula requires deference, it requires politeness, it requires manners, it requires adhering to the rules of how much time everybody gets.
+It requires adhering to the rules of how much time everybody gets.

-I'm I'm an observer.
+I'm an observer.

-You know, I I some people have criticized me for this.
+Some people have criticized me for this.

-You realize how close you could get some of these people, you realize they take your phone call.
+You realize how close you could get some of these people?

-Yeah, but I've no interest.
+But I've no interest.

-I just never have been interested in cultivating insider type relationships with these people.
+I just never have been interested in cultivating insider-type relationships with these people.

 I don't know why.

-Um just always viewed myself as an outsider observer.
+Just always viewed myself as an outsider observer.

 And there's many fewer problems that way, by the way.